 REVIEW: All I want for Christmas is....a Lumie® Vitamin L SAD light

 Every year, without fail, the clocks go back at the end of October and the whole of Britain collectively gasps, “Why is it pitch black at 4pm?!”
-You’d think we’d be used to it by now but nope, well I'm not anyway!
+You’d think we’d be used to it by now but nope....well I'm not anyway!

 What a song....and the most autumn-coded music video I could think of!

-I LOVE THIS SONG THOUGH🥹
+I LOVE THIS WINTERY SONG THOUGH🥹

 I know most of ours energy and motivation tends to dip this time of year thanks to SAD (seasonal affective disorder.
 The NHS says SAD is a type of depression that comes and goes in a seasonal pattern and sometimes known as "winter depression" because the symptoms are usually more apparent and more severe during the winter.

+Dr. Victoria Revell, sleep expert and chronobiologist at the Surrey Clinical Research Centre explains that light therapy can genuinely help our bodies adjust after the clocks change.
 Morning light is a key signal for our internal clock, keeping it synced to the 24-hour day.
 But in winter, when mornings are gloomy, our body clocks can drift later which makes waking up for work or school feel like wading through mud.

 Using a SAD lamp shortly after getting up can stop this drift and help you feel actually ready for the day.
-Dr. Revell also stresses the importance of getting as much daylight as possible throughout the day.
+Vicky also stresses the importance of getting as much daylight as possible throughout the day.
 It’s scarce in winter, so you have to grab it whenever you can even if that’s just a lunchtime walk, a sunrise alarm or a SAD lamp on your desk to fight off that notorious afternoon slump.

 If you're like my mama and not sure what a SAD lamp is, basically it's a device used for light therapy to mimic natural sunlight, helping to treat SAD aka winter blues.
 The light exposes you to a bright light that stimulates the brain, increasing serotonin levels and suppressing melatonin to improve mood and sleep-wake cycles.
+It's not just a fad, SAD lamps are science-backed and based on over 30 years of research.
+Modern living disconnects us from natural light cues, but we have technology that we can help to support our body clock instead of fight it YAY, what a time to be alive!

 Lumie invented the world’s first ever wake up light back in 1992 and have spent more than 30 years developing light therapy devices to support circadian rhythm, ease winter blues, improve sleep and boost daytime alertness which is especially important in low light seasons or for anyone who spends a lot of time indoors or working in a basement office like me.